At a Glance: Signs That a Cat is Dying

 How do you comfort a dying cat?

 - Follow the cat’s lead.
 Stay close by and talk in a quiet but soothing voice.
-Some cats will withdraw and would prefer to be alone, that is okay too.
+Some cats will withdraw and would prefer to be alone, and that is okay too.
 Respect your cat’s wishes.
 Watch your cat from a distance.
-Hearing is one of the last senses to go, so keep talking to the cat; he can still hear you.

 - Gently stroke the cat.